King of the Ring (1994): Storylines

 Participants in the tournament qualified in matches televised during WWF programs in the weeks prior to the event.
 The first qualifying match took place on May 7, 1994.
-Irwin R. Schyster (I.R.S.) defeated Scott Steiner in a match televised on WWF Superstars.
+Irwin R. Schyster (I.R.S.) defeated Scott Steiner in a match televised on Superstars of Wrestling.
 The next qualifying match took place on the May 9, 1994 episode of Monday Night Raw, when Razor Ramon defeated Kwang with a Razor's Edge in a qualifying match to enter the tournament.
 In a match televised on May 14, 1994, Mabel (of Men on a Mission) defeated Pierre (of The Quebecers) to qualify for the tournament.
 Two days later, the May 16, 1994 edition of Monday Night RAW, Bam Bam Bigelow qualified for the tournament by defeating Thurman "Sparky" Plugg.

 The remaining qualifying matches built up to the tournament and developed storylines that played out on the pay-per-view.
 Lex Luger faced Jeff Jarrett in a qualifying match on May 21, 1994.
 During the match, Crush came to the ring and fought with Luger.
 Jarrett won the match by countout and advanced to the tournament.
 Owen Hart was scheduled to wrestle Earthquake on May 23, 1994, for a spot in the tournament, but the plan was changed after Earthquake left the WWF.
 To explain Earthquake's absence, the WWF showed footage of Yokozuna wrestling Earthquake and claimed that Earthquake had sustained an injury.
 Doink the Clown took Earthquake's place, but Owen Hart won the match to qualify for the tournament.
 Next, on May 28, 1994, a qualifying match between the 1–2–3 Kid and Adam Bomb was televised on WWF Superstars.
 The Kid won after Kwang attempted to interfere on Bomb's behalf.
 Kwang accidentally spat green mist in Bomb's face, allowing the Kid to get the victory.
 In the final qualifying match, Jimmy Del Ray was originally scheduled to face Tatanka in a match televised on Monday Night Raw on May 30, 1994, but Crush took Del Ray's place.
 The kayfabe reason given was that Crush's manager, Mr. Fuji, made a deal with Jim Cornette, Del Ray's manager, to allow Crush to compete.
 The match ended in a double countout, after Fuji and Chief Jay Strongbow, who was seconding Tatanka, got involved.
 This led to a Lumberjack match on Monday Night Raw the following week.
 Tatanka won the match and the spot in the tournament, after Lex Luger gained revenge for Crush's interference in his match by attacking Crush.